 For popular destinations, such as Walt Disney World, package tours can be a smart way to go.
-In many cases, a package tour that includes airfare, hotel, and transportation to and from the airport costs less than the hotel alone on a tour you book yourself.
+In many cases, a package that includes airfare, hotel, and airport transportation costs less than the hotel alone on a tour you book yourself.
 That's because packages are sold in bulk to tour operators, who then resell them to the public.
 It's kind of like buying your vacation at a buy-in-bulk store - except the tour operator is the one who buys the 1,000-count box of candy bars and resells them 10 at a time at a cost that undercuts the local supermarket.

-Package tours can vary as much as those candy bars, too.
-Some offer a better class of hotel than others; others provide the same hotels for lower prices.
+Package tours can vary: Some offer a better class of hotel than others; others provide the same hotels for lower prices.
 Some book flights on scheduled airlines; others sell charters.
 Some packages limit your choice of accommodations and travel days.